-A book for anyone interested in the issues of race and racism.
+A book to interrogate yourself and your relationship with the world in a way you have never done before.
 After years of trying to talk to white people about race and not getting anywhere, Reni Eddo-Lodge wrote a post that went viral: “Why I’m No Longer Talking to White People about Race”.
-Her words had impact.
+Her words had an impact.
 Thousands of comments and conversations spread with people wanting to talk about their experience.
 The book is an extension and deeper analysis of race and racism in British society.

 - Racism is not coincidental.
 It exists for a social purpose of putting power into the hands of white people

 - We will not build a just world without addressing issues of race and racism

 British society is institutionally racist

 There are more black students at London Metropolitan University than in the entire Russell Group of research-intensive universities.

 Reni traces our British history of slavery, murder, police brutality and barriers in education and employment of black people.
 Through statistical analysis, Reni uses hard data to support the fact that if you are a black person in British society you will face greater barriers in your life than a white person.
 This goes from housing to health, to job opportunities and how you are treated in public spaces.
 Attempts to address this, like pushing for a decolonised curriculum in schools, positive discrimination, having a black James Bond or Hermione Granger are generally vilified by the public press and popular opinion.

 White privilege is a manipulative, suffocating blanket of power that envelops everything we know, like a snowy day.

 You can’t talk about discrimination without discussing who benefits from that discrimination.
 Where there is a structural disadvantage, there is also a structural advantage.
 The people benefiting, whether we are comfortable about this or not, are white people.